Spreetail/SpreeBoard/README.md

 ## Installation

-COMING SOON: SpreeBoard will be available through [CocoaPods](http://cocoapods.org).
+In Progress: SpreeBoard will be available through [CocoaPods](http://cocoapods.org).

 When it's availabe, you will be able to install it by simply adding the following line to your Podfile:

 ```ruby
 pod "SpreeBoard"
 ```

+Release timeline will come later this Spring.

 ## Author